InventoryManagementSystemSVFC/InvetoryManagementSystem_Documentation/InventoryManagementSystemPGI.md

 ## A. Problem Statement:

-In the retail industry, managing inventory effectively can be a complex and challenging task.
-Retail stores often face issues such as inaccurate inventory tracking, inefficient order management, and inadequate reporting.
-These problems can lead to stockouts, overstocking, and loss of sales, as well as increased operational costs.
-The lack of a streamlined system to manage inventory processes results in manual errors, delayed decision-making, and inefficient use of resources.
-To address these challenges, a comprehensive inventory management system is needed to improve accuracy, efficiency, and control over inventory processes.
+In the retail industry, managing inventory effectively is complex and challenging.
+Retail stores often struggle with issues like inefficient order management, inadequate reporting, and inaccurate processes.
+These problems can lead to stockouts, overstocking, lost sales, and higher operational costs.
+Without a streamlined system, manual errors, delays in decision-making, and resource inefficiencies are common.
+A comprehensive inventory management system is essential to improve accuracy, efficiency, and control over these processes.

 ## B. Project Description: